BoBch27/firevault_go/README.md

 ------------
 During collection methods which require validation (i.e. `Create`, `Update` and `Validate`), Firevault may return an error that implements the `FieldError` interface, which can aid in presenting custom error messages to users.
 All other errors are of the usual `error` type, and do not satisfy the the interface.
 Available methods for `FieldError` can be found in [field_error.go](https://github.com/bobch27/firevault_go/blob/main/field_error.go).

-Firevault supports the creation of custom, user-friendly, error messages, through `ErrorFormatterFn`.
+Firevault supports the creation of custom, user-friendly, error messages, through `ErrorFormatterFunc`.
 These are run whenever a `FieldError` is created (i.e. whenever a validation rule fails).
 All registered formatters are executed on the `FieldError` and if all return a nil error (or there's no registered formatters), a `FieldError` is returned instead.
 Otherwise, the first custom error is returned.

 *Error formatters:*
 - To define an error formatter, use `Connection`'s `RegisterErrorFormatter` method.
 	- *Expects*:
-		- func: A function of type `ErrorFormatterFn`.
+		- func: A function of type `ErrorFormatterFunc`.
 The passed in function accepts one parameter.
 			- *Expects*:
 				- fe: An error that complies with the `FieldError` interface.
 			- *Returns*: